University of Maine: Athletics

 The University of Maine participates in the NCAA's Division I level, and is a member of the Coastal Athletic Association for football, Hockey East for ice hockey, and the America East Conference for all other sports.
 The school has won two national championships, both in men's ice hockey.
-In 1993, they defeated Lake Superior State University 5–4 behind a third period hat trick by Jim Montgomery.
-In 1999, they defeated rival University of New Hampshire 3–2 in overtime on a goal by Marcus Gustafsson.
+In 1993, UMaine defeated Lake Superior State University 5–4 behind a third period hat trick by Jim Montgomery.
+In 1999, the school defeated rival University of New Hampshire 3–2 in overtime on a goal by Marcus Gustafsson.
+UMaine appeared in 11 Frozen Fours and five national championship games from 1988 to 2007, emerging as one of the most successful collegiate programs in the sport.

 In 1965, the football team competed in the Tangerine Bowl in Orlando, Florida against East Carolina.
 They were beaten in the game 31–0, but remain the only team from Maine to compete in a bowl contest.

 Although the official fight song of UMaine is "For Maine", the school's main spirit song is the better-known "Maine Stein Song".
 Written by Lincoln Colcord (words) and E. A. Fenstad (music), the tune rose to fame when singer Rudy Vallée arranged the current version.
 Vallee attended Maine from 1921 to 1922 before transferring to Yale, and his popularity helped make the song a national favorite.
 To this day, the "Stein Song" remains the only college fight song to ever reach number one on the pop charts, achieving this distinction in 1930.
 According to College Fight Songs: An Annotated Anthology, by Studwell and Schueneman, the "Stein Song" is one of the very best fight songs of all time.